KaliszICS/problem-set-unit-4-shaoyang-chen-ics4u1-01-25/README.md

 ---

 There are no test cases for the Problem Set.
 You must test your own code and do so thoroughly.
 Think of all values that could break your code.
-Use output statements or create test cases to check values and make sure to test all extremes!
-Do not forget to comment and create javadocs for your code!
-Any AI use or copying of other people's code will be considered plagiarism and receive an automatic 0.
-This is a chance to apply what you ahve learned in this course.
+Use output statements or create test cases to check values and make sure to test all extremes! **Do not forget to comment and create javadocs for your code!** Any AI use or copying of other people's code will be considered plagiarism and receive an automatic 0.
+This is a chance to apply what you have learned in this course.
+Commit and Sync your code often so you have older versions to potentially go back to.
 Good luck!